krushaybhavsar/trie-data-structure/README.md

 Enter a command >>>
 ```
-Anytime you are not in the middle of performing an operation, you have the option to enter "quit", which will terminate the program.<br/>
+Anytime you are not in the middle of performing an operation, you have the option to enter `quit`, which will terminate the program.<br/>
 To perfrom operations on the trie, first enter the name of the operation you would like to perform.
 Then, follow through with what the CLI asks to execute the operation.<br/>
 The snippet below shows an example of how you could insert a keyword into the trie:
 ```